MrNibe/mrnibe.github.io/HSTI/_posts/2023-02-22-PS_PP_PE_POM_imaging.md

 ## Principal component analysis (PCA)

 The principal components (PCs) of Fig. 5 are calculated and presented in Fig. 6.
 Notice that the vast majority of the variance is explained by the first component.
-This is because the data has not been scaled
+This is because the data has not been scaled.
+This also affects the loadings, which are presented in Fig. 7, where the first component has the same shape as the interferogram from the vanta black sample.
+This is off cause present in all pixels to some extend since it represents the black body radiation.
+The 2nd component might be very reminiscent of the POM spectrum since it is the only part of the image which 'light up' in this component.

 <figure>
     <img src="/HSTI/images/preliminary_plastics_and_vanta_black/pca.png" alt="PCA of subtracted spectra">